-Fine motor skill activities help strengthen the muscles and dexterity of the hand, fingers and thumbs.
-This skill is necessary for tasks such as eating, zipping a zipper or buttoning a button and of course writing.
-Strengthening fine motor skills can assist in a child’s ability to write and their handwriting.
+Fine motor winter activities for preschool strengthen the muscles and dexterity of the hand, fingers and thumbs.
+These muscles are necessary for tasks such as eating, zipping, buttoning, and of course, writing.
+As children gain strength and dexterity, handwriting and scissor skills improve.

-This Winter Fine Motor Activity with LEGO bricks not only helps strengthen fine motor skills but also incorporates letters, beginning sounds, counting, sorting and more.
+The LEGO winter printable activity also incorporates letters, beginning sounds, counting, and sorting.
 While all of these skills are being strengthened, children thing they are simply playing a game because they are using LEGO!

-How to prep the Winter fine motor printables for LEGO:
+How to Prep the Winter Fine Motor Activity for Preschoolers

 Print and laminate the fine motor cards.
 Cut apart the individual fine motor mats.